petehanssens/serverlessdays-anz/src/prizedraw.md

 # Prize Draw
 &nbsp;
+> Information on this page is related to ServerlessDays ANZ 2023.
+We are currently reviewing whether this will return in 2024.
+&nbsp;
 ## Terms & Conditions

 Before entering the ServerlessDays ANZ promotion, please read the Terms and Conditions carefully.
 Acceptance of the terms and conditions is a requirement for participation.